Distributional Evaluation of Generative Models via Relative Density Ratio: Distributional Evaluation via Relative Density Ratio

 then the density ratio can be recovered from the estimated $P(Z=1|X)$ through the ``density ratio trick'' because $g(X) = P(Z=1|X)/P(Z=0|X)\cdot P(Z=0)/P(Z=1)$ and $r=2g/(g+1)$.
 However, training a binary classifier under misclassification risk can be sensitive to the marginal sample probabilities $P(Z=i),i\in\br{0,1}$, and \cite{awaya2025two} demonstrate numerically that the density ratios estimated with binary classifiers can be severely biased when the two sample sizes are not equal and/or when the support of the two densities have regions of poor overlap.
 Estimation of $r(x)$ through the variational form of $\phi$-divergence is generally robust to unbalanced sample sizes and poor support overlap.
 This is highly relevant because both are common scenarios in applications involving generative models.

 \textbf{Connection to precision-recall evaluation.}

 A recent popular evaluation criterion for generative models is the precision-recall curve \citep{pmlr-v97-simon19a,sajjadi2018assessing}.
-As illustrated in Figure~\ref{fig:oneD_beta}, in the context of \cite{pmlr-v97-simon19a}, precision measures how much of $Q$ can be generated by a part of $P$, and recall measures how much of $P$ can be generated by a part of $Q$.
-The left panel in Figure~\ref{fig:oneD_beta} (partial precision, full recall) indicates that the generator has high fidelity (all $Q$-mass within $\supp(P)$), but low coverage ($\supp(Q)\subsetneq\supp(P)$).
-The middle panel is the reversed case, where the generator has full coverage but low fidelity ($\supp(P)\subsetneq\supp(Q)$), and the right panel is a low-fidelity and low-coverage case ($\supp(P)\nsubseteq\supp(Q)$, $\supp(Q)\nsubseteq\supp(P)$).
+As illustrated in Figure~\ref{fig:oneD_beta}, in the context of Figure 1 in \citet{pmlr-v97-simon19a}, precision measures how much of $Q$ can be generated by a part of $P$, and recall measures how much of $P$ can be generated by a part of $Q$.
+The left panel in Figure~\ref{fig:oneD_beta} (partial precision, full recall) indicates that the generator has full coverage (all $P$-mass within $\supp(Q)$), but suffers from potential model hallucination ($\supp(Q)\subsetneq\supp(P)$).
+The middle panel is the reversed case, where the generator has high fidelity but only partial coverage ($\supp(Q)\subsetneq\supp(P)$), missing critical regions in the real data, and the right panel is a low-fidelity and low-coverage case ($\supp(P)\nsubseteq\supp(Q)$, $\supp(Q)\nsubseteq\supp(P)$).
 The second row in Figure~\ref{fig:oneD_beta} shows the theoretical and estimated $r(x)$, which gives a clear indication of the precision-recall/coverage-fidelity situation in each case; moreover, $r(x)$ pinpoints exactly which areas in the support suffer from low-fidelity (when $r(x)$ is near 0) and which areas suffer from low-coverage (when $r(x)$ is near 2).
 The bottom row of Figure~\ref{fig:oneD_beta} shows the histogram of $r(X_i)$ evaluated on the training data, where $X_i$ is drawn from $P$ or $Q$.
-The histogram also shows a clear range of $r(x)$: for the full recall/fidelity and partial precision/coverage case (left), the range of $r(x)$ is strictly bounded below 2.
-The reversed case (middle) $r(x)$ is bounded above 0.
-More interestingly, in the case of partial precision and partial recall, we see a spike of mass of $r(X_i),X_i\sim P$ concentrated around 2, another spike of $r(X_i),X_i\sim Q$ concentrated around 0, and a smaller group of samples with overlapping $r(X_i)$ from both groups in the middle.
+The histogram also shows a clear range of $r(x)$: for the model hallucination (low fidelity) case (left), the range of $r(x)$ is strictly bounded below 2 with a large mass near 0.
+In the reversed case (middle), $r(x)$ is bounded above 0 with large mass near 2.
+More interestingly, in the case of partial precision and partial recall (right), we see a spike of mass of $r(X_i),X_i\sim P$ concentrated around 2, another spike of $r(X_i),X_i\sim Q$ concentrated around 0, and a smaller group of samples with overlapping $r(X_i)$ from both groups in the middle.
 This histogram plot will be useful in high-dimensional evaluation to pinpoint regions of low fidelity or coverage and regions of good representation when it is expensive to create evenly spaced grids.